Strategic innovation programmes

 Formas is in charge of the Smart Built Environment programme.
 You can find the current calls for this programme on our website.
 If you are interested in viewing all calls for strategic innovation programmes, visit the Vinnova website.

-You can get access to the results of the first evaluations for several strategic innovation programmes on the Vinnova website.
+You can get access to the results of the evaluations on the Vinnova website.

 Strategic research and innovation agendas formed the basis of the strategic innovation programmes.
 This initiative ran from 2012 to 2016.
 In the initiative, various stakeholders within a certain area formulated common visions and goals as well as defined needs and strategies for the development of an innovation area.